plobovikov/stl/README.md

-# stl_like
-STL / boost like structures and algorithms
+# STL / Boost - like structures and algorithms